Tumblefluff/snoop_log/README.md

 2. **Uploading Files:**

-   Upload your `index.html` and any other necessary files to the `public_html` directory or the root directory designated for your domain.
+   Upload `index.html`, `snoop.log` and any other necessary files to the `public_html` directory or the root directory designated for your domain.

 3. **Managing Default Configurations:**